 - COPYRIGHT.
 Try to ensure that content being given to you is original, unique, and not using copyrighted work without permission.
 You might try taking a unique phrase from the guest post and run a search on that to see if that same article appears on 100 other sites.
 You’ll want to put the text in quotes when you do the search.

 - DISCLOSURE.
 By law, product reviews and promotions that are paid need to be clearly identified so readers know the content may have a bias in favor of the sites linked to in the article.
+Some people requesting paid links or content will ask you to keep it a secret.
+It’s best to avoid these people.

 - LIABILITY.
 Make sure any guest posts you share don’t make claims that might create a liability, such as health claims, financial advice, legal advice, or anything that could be considered slanderous.